Costa Rica Direct: +506 8798 6122

 April 30Annual Filing Deadline

-If you're a Canadian resident who's bought (or is about to buy) Costa Rica real estate, the question your accountant will ask first isn't about beach views.
-It's about Form T1135 — the Foreign Income Verification Statement.
-Whether you must file it depends on two numbers and one decision.
-Get it wrong and the meter starts at $25 a day, capped at $2,500 — and that's just the basic penalty.
+If you're a Canadian who's bought (or is about to buy) Costa Rica real estate, the question your accountant will ask first isn't about beach views.
+It's about Form T1135.
+Whether you must file it depends on two numbers and one decision — and getting it wrong costs you $25 a day, up to $2,500.
 Here is exactly how it works in 2026.

-This page is written for Canadian tax residents who own — or plan to own — real estate in Costa Rica directly in their personal name, through a Costa Rican S.A. or SRL, or via a fideicomiso (trust).
-It is informational only.
-Confirm your specific facts with a Canadian cross-border CPA before you file.
+This page is written for Canadian residents (under the CRA's residency rules) who own — or plan to own — real estate in Costa Rica directly in their personal name, through a Costa Rican S.A. or SRL, or via a fideicomiso.
+It is not tax advice.
+It is a guide to the question itself, and what to bring to the cross-border CPA who actually files it for you.

 What is Form T1135?

-T1135 is the Canada Revenue Agency form that tracks specified foreign property held by Canadian residents when the cost base of that property exceeds CAD $100,000 at any point in the tax year.
-It's filed alongside your annual T1 personal return — same April 30 deadline — and applies whether the property is held in your own name, in a corporation you control, or inside a trust.
+T1135 is the Foreign Income Verification Statement.
+It is the form the Canada Revenue Agency uses to track Canadian residents' specified foreign property when the cost base of that property exceeds CAD $100,000 at any point in the tax year.
+It is filed alongside your annual T1 personal return — same April 30 deadline.

 It is not a tax.
 It is a reporting form.
-Filing T1135 does not, by itself, create a tax liability.
-But failing to file when required is its own offence, and the penalty cascade ramps fast.
+Filing it does not create a tax liability by itself.
+But failing to file it when required is its own offence — and the penalty cascade gets ugly fast.

-• Real estate held outside Canada — your Costa Rica home, lot, or condo, whether held in your name, a CR S.A./SRL you control, or a fideicomiso
+• Real estate held outside Canada — your Costa Rican home, lot, or condo, whether held in your name, a CR S.A./SRL you control, or a fideicomiso (trust)

-• Funds in foreign bank accounts — your BAC, BCR, or Banco Nacional account holding rental income or operating cash
+• Funds held in foreign bank accounts — your BAC, BCR, or Banco Nacional account that holds rental income or operating cash

 • Shares of foreign corporations — if you own a CR holding company that owns the property